 It holds the stocks of the big 5 banks and National Bank both directly and through ZEB, so it’s a fund of fund.

 Unlike ZEB though, BMO Covered Call Canadian Banks ETF is actively managed.
 It is constantly writing covered call options based on its analysis of the implied volatility of the options.

-The portfolio holdings for ZWB as at April 30, 2021 are shown below:
+The following are the top 7 portfolio holdings of ZWB as at August 30, 2022:

-In addition to the above, the ETF also had covered call options for Bank of Nova Scotia, TD Bank and National Bank of Canada.
+In addition to the above, the ETF also had covered call options for Bank of Nova Scotia and CIBC.

 Note: While covered call options are one of the less risky option types, they put a cap on the potential profits you can earn on your stock.
 This would also partly explain why ZWB’s performance is lower than ZEB’s.

 5. CI First Asset CanBanc Income Bank ETF (CIC)